Helping Our Kids Handle Anger

 - Encourage them to take a time out.

 - Have a family discussion about ways to handle anger.

 - If your anger has been hurtful, use it as a teaching moment.
 Kids love to see us learn and admit that we are not perfect!

 You might not be proud of how you've handled anger in the past.
 Don't beat yourself up.
 Admitting that you need help models healthy behavior for your kids.
 Talking openly about this encourages them to be honest about their strengths and weaknesses.

 Read my blog on Managing Anger with Time Out.

-Check out my FREE 5 day email course on anger.
-Click the image below to get access now!
+Check out my FREE 5 day email course on Catching Your Anger Before It Hurts.
+Get access now!